seri037/llcppg/doc/llpkgstore.md

 - `llcppg.cfg`, `llcppg.symb.json`, `llcppg.pub`: config files of `llcppg`
 - `_demo`: tests to verify if llpkg can be imported, compiled and run as expected.

-To enable `llgo` to correctly identify the llpkg, an llpkg includes at minimum a llpkg.cfg configuration file.
+To enable `llgo` to correctly identify the llpkg, an llpkg includes at minimum a `llpkg.cfg` file.

 ## llpkg.cfg Structure